bentran1vn/MBS-COMMAND/README.md

 A platform designed to connect students with mentors, facilitating skill development, project support, and guidance through structured mentorship.
 The system is tailored to meet the needs of three key user roles: **Students**, **Mentors**, and **Admins**, each with specific functions to ensure a seamless mentoring experience.

-## 1. User Roles and Features

-- **Students**:
-  - Manage project groups and assign mentors based on skills.
-  - Search for mentors with specific expertise.
-  - View profile and performance points.
-  - Book mentorship sessions for project guidance.

-- **Mentors**:
-  - Showcase skills and certifications.
-  - Manage schedule and verify student bookings.
-  - Verify and manage group requests.

-- **Admins**:
-  - Configure student points and approve mentors.
-  - Manage mentor profiles and oversee mentor-student interactions.
-  - View feedback from mentoring sessions to ensure quality.
+- **Students**: Students can manage their project groups, assign mentors to their projects based on required skills, and view their profile and performance points.
+MBS allows students to search for mentors with specific expertise, book mentorship sessions, and get valuable guidance for their projects.

+- **Mentors**: Mentors can showcase their skills and certifications, set and manage their schedules, and verify bookings from students.
+MBS also allows mentors to verify and manage group requests, providing a streamlined way to engage with students on specific project needs.

+- **Admins**: Administrators oversee the system, configuring points awarded to students, managing and approving mentors, and monitoring the feedback from student-mentor interactions.
+This role ensures the quality and effectiveness of mentorship sessions and maintains the overall integrity of the system.

 ## 2. Tech Stack

-### Backend
+### Backend ###: ASP.NET Core 8, EF Core, MediatR, RabbitMQ, MassTransit.
-- ASP.NET Core 8
-- EF Core
-- MediatR
-- RabbitMQ
-- MassTransit

-### Frontend
+### Frontend ###: ReactJS, TypeScript, Tailwind CSS, Next.js
-- ReactJS, TypeScript
-- Tailwind CSS
-- Next.js

-### Mobile
-- Java for Android
+### Mobile ###: Java for Android

 ### Deployment